-Wyoming Integrated Test Center, the skills of existing labor force in Gillette, the business-friendly atmosphere of the state, even the local community college where Carbon Capture Machine — a business that grew out of academia—, are a launching pad for the Scotland team.
+Wyoming Integrated Test Center, the skills of the existing labor force in Gillette, the business-friendly atmosphere of the state, even the local community college — Carbon Capture Machine grew out of academia— are a launching pad for the Scotland team.

 “Wyoming is committed to the CCU market.
 They have a world-leading facility.
 They have skills and they have ambition,” Morrison said.
 “Regardless of what people have said in the past (about carbon capture and utilization) Wyoming is really good news for us.”

 Carbon Capture Machine’s founders are based in the U.K. They plan to utilize the local labor force as the business moves forward and will continue to utilize the Integrated Test Center irrespective of the competition.